 If you are traveling within the United States, Virtual Visits are a convenient option for non-Emergency care.
 You can speak to a board-certified doctor using live audio and video technology for treatment.
-If necessary, a doctor can prescribe medication and electronically send to your selected pharmacy.
+If necessary, a doctor can prescribe medication and electronically send the prescription to your selected pharmacy.
 The service is available 24-hours a day, including nights, weekends and holidays.
 Virtual Visits are not available while traveling outside of the United States.
 Please note that if Medicare does not cover a Virtual Visit, HealthSelect does.

-Traveling Outside of the United States - Blue Cross Blue Shield Global[®] Core
+Traveling Outside of the United States - Blue Cross Blue Shield Global® Core

 Medicare does not cover most services outside of the United States.
 For coverage details visit Medicare.gov.
 When Medicare does not provide coverage, the Plan pays Primary for Covered Health Services.
-If you see a Blue Cross Blue Shield Global[®] Core Contracted Provider (verify via www.bcbsglobalcore.com or by calling a Personal Health Assistant) while traveling outside of the United States, the Plan pays for Covered Health Services at the Benefit levels described in Section 5, Schedule of Benefits and Coverage, subject to the Annual Deductible.
+If you see a Blue Cross Blue Shield Global® Core Contracted Provider (verify via www.bcbsglobalcore.com or by calling a Blue Cross and Blue Shield of Texas Personal Health Assistant) while traveling outside of the United States, the Plan pays for Covered Health Services at the Benefit levels described in Section 5, Schedule of Benefits and Coverage, subject to the Annual Deductible.
 If you see a Non-Contracted Provider, the Plan still pays for Covered Health Services at the Benefit levels described and subject to the Annual Deductible, but you could be Balance Billed.
-For details, contact a BCBSTX Personal Health Assistant toll-free at (800)-252-8039.
+For details, contact a Blue Cross and Blue Shield of Texas Personal Health Assistant at (800)-252-8039.